Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: State of the Art

 The authors in~\cite{Petit2011} have proposed a scheme to build consensus about certain events in vehicular networks using a dynamic threshold for their consensus mechanism.
-This takes ideas from voting-based event validation mechanisms, which focus on events like traffic jams, to a more safety-relevant setting with tighter time constraints.
 The proposed scheme collects a number of reports about the same event from surrounding vehicles until a certain threshold of supporting reports is passed, after which the message is considered to be trustworthy.
 To cater for safety-relevant applications, the authors took into account a maximum waiting time, before which a decision must be reached.
 For instance, in case of an accident warning message, the decision whether to trust the warning must be made early enough, so that the vehicle can still brake in time to avoid further collisions.
 A main contribution of the authors is to implement the acceptance threshold in a dynamic way.
 The threshold is adapted based on factors like distance to the claimed event and number of vehicles currently in the neighborhood.
 However, like most consensus mechanisms, this approach suffers from potential Sybil attacks.
 The dynamic threshold allows the mechanism to deal with density variations on the road, but as the authors also remark, selecting an appropriate initial value is still an open challenge.